TL;DR - Too Long Didn’t Read

 Time to market

-Time to market can be a big deciding factor for some eCommerce businesses, especially when Magento 1.x end of life is fast approaching.
+Time to market can be a big deciding factor for some eCommerce businesses, especially now when support for Magento 1.x has ended.
 Typically, upgrading or migrating to traditional software can take 8-12 months.
 However, migrating to Shopify Plus usually takes 3-4 months.

 Magento Migration to Shopify Plus Guide